-If you are working toward a teaching degree, this work from home job could be a great resume builder as well.
+If you are working toward a teaching degree, this work-from-home job could also be a great resume builder.

-If you decide to take up blogging as a side job, you may decide to be an SEO analyst as well.
-SEO is one of the most powerful sources of traffic (and anyone website, for that matter).
+If you decide to take up blogging as a side job, you may also decide to be an SEO analyst.
+SEO is one of the most powerful sources of traffic (and any website, for that matter).

 But, if you’re new to this, you may not know what SEO is.
 SEO stands for “search engine optimization.”
 It refers to designing web pages that receive as much traffic from search engines as possible.

-Search engines are not the only source of web traffic, but, in many cases, it can be the biggest one.
+Search engines are not the only source of web traffic; in many cases, it can be the biggest one.

 Salary: up to $86,000/year.

 Graphic designing is another gig that is fairly self-explanatory.
-There are literally millions of web sites out there, and most of them need graphics of some sort.
+There are millions of websites out there, and most of them need graphics of some sort.

 If graphic design is your thing, this gig might be worth considering.

-Web development is actually one of the most in-demand remote jobs out there.
+Web development is actually one of the most in-demand work-from-home jobs out there.
 Many of them will require a degree, but it’s possible you can still find an opportunity without one.

-For example, if you have certifications and/or have a healthy portfolio on Github, that might be enough to get a foot in the door.
+For example, having certifications and/or a healthy portfolio on GitHub might be enough to get a foot in the door.